InfinitumForm/cf-geoplugin/readme.txt

 == Description ==

 Are you ready to level up your WordPress game?
-Meet **[WP Geo Controller](https://cfgeoplugin.com/)** (formerly known as CF Geo Plugin), the ultimate geo-marketing tool that will give you full control of your website's geographic information.
+Meet **[Geo Controller](https://cfgeoplugin.com/)** (formerly known as CF Geo Plugin), the ultimate geo-marketing tool that will give you full control of your website's geographic information.

-With WP Geo Controller, you can automatically detect the location of your website's visitors and display it on your website, giving you the ability to greet your visitors with a personalized message like "Welcome to our website, [visitor's city]!"
+With Geo Controller for WordPress, you can automatically detect the location of your website's visitors and display it on your website, giving you the ability to greet your visitors with a personalized message like "Welcome to our website, [visitor's city]!"
 How cool is that?
 It also allows you to easily attach content, geo tags, Google Maps, and more to posts, pages, widgets, and custom templates with just a few simple options, shortcodes, or even PHP code.
 Say goodbye to manual location lookups and hello to personalized greetings for your visitors.
 Plus, it's fully compatible with popular plugins like WooCommerce, Contact Form 7, Yoast SEO, and WP Super Cache.

-But that's not all, WP Geo Controller also lets you specify a default location for your entire website, do SEO redirection, spam protection, and even control your WooCommerce store.
+But that's not all, Geo Controller for WordPress also lets you specify a default location for your entire website, do SEO redirection, spam protection, and even control your WooCommerce store.
 Want to increase conversions and capture leads on your blog or landing pages?
-WP Geo Controller can help you with that too.
+Geo Controller can help you with that too.
 With its advanced SEO capabilities and lead generation tools, it's the perfect tool to help you boost your website's performance and reach new heights.

 But wait, there's more!
-WP Geo Controller also utilizes a Content Delivery Network (CDN) to distribute the data, which means lightning-fast loading times for your website.
+Geo Controller also utilizes a Content Delivery Network (CDN) to distribute the data, which means lightning-fast loading times for your website.
 And let's not forget about saving space on your servers.
-By using an API, WP Geo Controller allows you to store less data locally, which means more room for all of your other important website data.
+By using an API, Geo Controller allows you to store less data locally, which means more room for all of your other important website data.

-Lastly, WP Geo Controller can help you to comply with legal requirements by filtering legal notices, text, forms, etc. from countries for whom that content may not be relevant.
+Lastly, Geo Controller can help you to comply with legal requirements by filtering legal notices, text, forms, etc. from countries for whom that content may not be relevant.
 This can help you to avoid legal issues and provide a better user experience for your visitors.

 = FREE AND PAID SERVICES =

-WP Geo Controller is completely free!
-But, just like a superhero needs their trusty sidekick, WP Geo Controller also works with [paid services](https://cfgeoplugin.com/information/new-plugin-new-features-new-success/) that give you unlimited information about your website's visitors.
+Geo Controller for WordPress is completely free!
+But, just like a superhero needs their trusty sidekick, Geo Controller also works with [paid services](https://cfgeoplugin.com/information/new-plugin-new-features-new-success/) that give you unlimited information about your website's visitors.
 However, for the free users, the API services are [limited to 1000 lookups](https://cfgeoplugin.com/documentation/quick-start/frequently-asked-questions/how-does-lookup-work) per day.
 But don't worry, if you want to take your location detection game to the next level, you can upgrade to UNLIMITED lookups by visiting our [official website](https://cfgeoplugin.com/pricing/).

 And the best part?
 We often have monthly promotions and discounts, so don't forget to check out our [pricing page](https://cfgeoplugin.com/pricing/) on the official website for more information.

-WP Geo Controller works as a [service](https://en.wikipedia.org/wiki/Software_as_a_service), so sit back, relax, and let the plugin do all the hard work for you.
+Geo Controller works as a [service](https://en.wikipedia.org/wiki/Software_as_a_service), so sit back, relax, and let the plugin do all the hard work for you.

 = BENEFITS =